ThomasKaiser/sbc-bench/Results.md

 * It seems running an *armhf* userland on 64-bit SoCs also improves AES encryption results with small data chunks (see *armhf* entries for NanoPC T3+, Rock64, RockPro64 and Vim2).
 Status: very interesting, needs further investigations
 * It seems running Xenial binaries even further improves AES/SSL performance when ARMv8 Crypto Extensions are available.
 Status: while interesting irrelevant, we should get rid of Xenial and Jessie numbers.
 * It makes a huge difference whether ARMv8 Crypto Extensions can be used or not.
 See the many 64-bit SBC results above and compare with 32-bit SoCs or RPi 3B+, ODROID-C2 and NanoPi K2 (the latter 3 basing on 64-bit ARMv8 SoCs without crypto engine licensed/available)
 * Bionic vs. Stretch makes a big difference with `cpuminer`.
 GCC version matters (7.3 on Bionic vs. 6.3 on Stretch -- [some benchmarks heavily depend on compiler versions](https://forum.armbian.com/topic/7763-benchmarking-cpus/?do=findComment&comment=58530)).
-Confirmed: Stretch + GCC 8.2 provides a 25% performance increase with cpuminer (see NanoPC T4 numbers above)
+Stretch + GCC 8.2 provides a 20% performance increase with cpuminer on RK3328 (see Rock64 numbers above) and even 25% with RK3399 (see NanoPC T4 and there the logs to compare performance of big and little cores).
 * *(more to come soon)*